armenmerikyan/karen/README.md

 The All-in-One Software

 Karen is a versatile web software designed for everyone—individuals, businesses, organizations, AI agents, and beyond.
-Whether you're managing customers, processing product orders, issuing invoices, or streamlining communication, Karen adapts to your unique operation and helps you run it faster and more cost-effectively.
+Whether you're managing customers, processing orders, issuing invoices, or streamlining communication, Karen adapts to your unique operation and helps you run it faster and more cost-effectively.

 With Karen, you get: